© MKKF 2021 – All rights reserved. MKKF Ltd is a company registered in England and Wales with company number 12020092.

 These lessons can be applied in any industry looking to reach consumers on digital platforms.
 Read on below!

 Businesses learned from life in lockdown the importance of staying on top of their data.
 When lockdown hit, many companies were not ready for how difficult it would be to engage an audience they could no longer understand.
-During the lockdown, almost every industry saw changes that couldn’t explain size and habits over time due to the difficulties with understanding them.
+During the lockdown, almost every industry saw changes that couldn’t explain size and habits over time due to difficulties understanding them.

 The same social media post published one month apart could perform drastically differently – with no consistency in impressions, engagement, and leads.
-Audiences they knew didn’t seem to be reacting at all to ads or content how they used to – and this is probably not surprising given the pandemic currently plaguing our country.
+Moreover, audiences they knew didn’t seem to be reacting at all to ads or content how they used to – and this is probably not surprising given the pandemic currently plaguing our country.

-For instance, your B2C Instagram post might have unexpectedly tanked at 8.30 am on a Monday, where previously, this slot gave you the highest engagement rates of all week long slots!
+For instance, your B2C Instagram post might have unexpectedly tanked at 8.30 am on a Monday, where previously, this slot gave you the highest engagement rates of all week long spaces!
 It turns out that without people commuting to work and browsing before or after their commute (most likely due to sitting down for 9-5), there was no peak time in between those hours when they were looking online rather than working like most other days would be.

 Your company’s average number of likes per day has decreased by 20% from last year; however, one critical insight is giving us hope– an increase in traffic during off-peak times points to undiscovered opportunities waiting just around the corner.

-People are more likely to use the internet for business transactions.
-This has been most notable with B2B sales, but even those who sell only on their own site have seen a significant change in customer behaviour this year.
+People are more likely to use the internet for digital business transactions.
+This has been most notable with B2B sales, but even those who sell only on their site have seen a significant change in customer behaviour this year.
 As of March 2020, over 50% of all interactions shifted towards hunting down good deals online rather than meeting face-to-face with potential buyers or partners at conferences and networking events.
 That’s how much trust consumers place in finding quality products without pushing around by aggressive sellers!

 Business X’s data collection process was easy.
-They just asked couriers and suppliers about how many of their partners were on furlough.
+They just asked couriers and suppliers about how many of their partners were on leave.
 This lets them know if they would have longer delivery times or a busier schedule.
 This information also helped Business X decide whether the price should be raised, margins adjusted, etc.

 For the last few weeks in Britain, social media has been dominated by posts discussing lockdown.
 The most important lesson we’ve learned from this national crisis is that no trend lasts forever.
 Even those which seem set to stay can change unexpectedly and fast.
 Some predictable digital marketing trends changed over UK’s lockdown – an organic search rise for “desks” accompanied people working at home.
 Less predictable trends happened too (a sudden interest in sleep with a consequent increase in searches related to pillows).